Buckskin Council: Camps

 The Buckskin Council operates four camps: Camp Kootaga (in Walker, WV), Camp Arrowhead located in Ona, West Virginia.
 Camp Kiachuta Chester, Ohio, and Camp Cherokee Louisa, Kentucky.
 Camp Arrowhead hosted the Summer Camp Program while the remaining camps were weekend use facilities.
-Also a recently closed camp but still used for camporees and primitive camping, The Buckskin Scout Reservation (BSR) also referred to as Dilly's Mill, located in Dunmore, WV, Pocahontas County, WV.
-A portion of the camp was recently sold to the Nature Conservancy Fund (a subsidiary of Dominion Energy) for use as replacement for a portion of Seneca State Forest that will be used for a natural gas transport line.
+The Buckskin Scout Reservation (BSR), also referred to as Dilly's Mill, is a recently closed camp still used for camporees and primitive camping.
+It is located in Dunmore, WV, Pocahontas County, WV.
+A portion of the camp was recently sold to the Nature Conservancy Fund (a subsidiary of Dominion Energy).
+It will serve as a replacement for a portion of Seneca State Forest, that will be used for a natural gas transport line.
 The portion sold consisted of approximately 1200 acres located on the west side of state route 28 all the way to the Greenbrier River, but had no buildings or camp facilities located on it.
 The council made $1.7 million on the sale of the property according to records on file at the Pocahontas County courthouse.

 Chief Cornstalk Council had Camp Chief Cornstalk.

 The original Appalachian Council has a camp called Camp Minter in the Beckley area.
 After the merger with Buckskin it was sold because the city had up around it and limited the use of the Camp.
 However, after the merger with Southern West Virginia Council, Camp Roland became the main camp for the new Appalachian Council.
 Camp Roland in Bland County, VA.

 The council also has access to Summit Bechtel Reserve.